Corseaux-Cornalles railway station

 Corseaux-Cornalles railway station (Gare de Corseaux-Cornalles) is a railway station in the municipality of Corseaux, in the Swiss canton of Vaud.
 It is an intermediate stop on the standard gauge Vevey–Chexbres line of Swiss Federal Railways.
+Rail services at this station were limited with the December 2024 timetable change and replaced with a bus service number 218 between Vevey and Chexbres.